-A Liberal MP from 1962-70 and now a Liberal Democrat peer.
+Eric Lubbock was a Liberal MP from 1962–70 and in 1971 became the fourth Baron Avebury and served as Liberal Democrat peer.
 He also founded and chaired the Parliamentary Human Rights Group for 21 years.
-For more than ten years, he has worked on many successful NSS campaigns – most notably the abolition of the blasphemy laws, for which he jointly won our Secularist of the Year award in 2009 – and continues to work closely with Keith in parliament.
+For more than ten years, he worked on many successful NSS campaigns – most notably the abolition of the blasphemy laws, for which he jointly won our Secularist of the Year award in 2009 – and continued to work closely with Keith Porteous Wood in parliament.

 In September 2011 during the debate on the Education Bill, Lord Avebury made clear that the elements of the School Standards and Framework legislation incompatible with European Law came about as the direct result of demands from the churches, especially the CofE.